SimonBrandner/apo-cube/docs/documentation.md

 8. Using Bresenham's line algorithm, the edges of the projected faces are drawn on the screen.
 9. The interior of the faces is filled based on the edges drawn.
 10. The `Screen` buffer is sent to the LCD for display.

+### Camera Properties

+The camera contains the following properties:
+- `yaw`: The rotation around the Y-axis, controlling the left-right view.
+- `pitch`: The rotation around the X-axis, controlling the up-down view.
+- `roll`: The rotation around the Z-axis, not used in this project.
+- `distance`: The distance from the camera to the cube, controlled by the red knob.

+The distance is limited to a minimum value based on the cube properties, ensuring the cube remains fully visible.
+The camera's position is calculated based on the yaw and pitch angles, and the distance from the cube center.

+All the properties except the roll can be changed using the knobs.
+The roll is not used in this project, but it is included in the Camera class for future use.